 - Monitor and regulate private banks and Credit Unions to ensure a healthy banking system

 At the helm of the Fed is the Federal Open Market Committee.
 This committee includes all members of the Federal Reserve Board of Governors (FRBOG), seven individuals appointed to staggered 14-year terms by US presidents.
-The FOMC also includes five presidents of the 12 Regional Federal Reserve banks.
+The FOMC also consists of five presidents of the 12 Regional Federal Reserve banks.

-It would be great if investors had a crystal ball that would tell them what direction the Fed is going next.
+It would be great if investors had a crystal ball to tell them what direction the Fed is going next.
 But since we don’t have that, it can be helpful to know a few ways to anticipate policy.

-First of all, the Fed releases meeting minutes and makes statements that talk about what direction they anticipate going.
+First of all, the Fed releases meeting minutes and makes statements about what direction they anticipate going.
 When they talk about their future options and plans, this is called “Forward Guidance” and is essentially the Fed’s attempt to be transparent without making any promises.
-In order to stay informed, some investors monitor the Fed’s communications directly.
+To stay informed, some investors monitor the Fed’s communications directly.

-Second, there are many institutions and news agencies that do extensive research and hire experts to offer their opinions on the “Monetary Policy Outlook”.
-Most investors don’t take the time to read the Fed’s forward guidance; rather, they find a favorite news source that will monitor and summarize it for them.
-I think it’s wise to have several sources that you compare and synthesize to form your outlook, and also to read right from the source.
+Second, many institutions and news agencies do extensive research and hire experts to offer their opinions on the “Monetary Policy Outlook”.
+Most investors don’t take the time to read the Fed’s forward guidance; instead, they find a favorite news source that will monitor and summarize it for them.
+I think it’s wise to have several sources that you compare and synthesize to form your outlook and also to read right from the source.

-There are 4 different ways that the Fed can affect the interest rates and the money supply in the US economy.
+There are four different ways the Fed can affect the interest rates and the money supply in the US economy.
 Each of these can be used to implement dovish or hawkish policies:

 - Changing the Discount Rate: The Fed can increase or decrease the interest rate at which they will lend their own funds to commercial banks, which affects the rate at which banks can afford to lend to the public.
 Hawkish policies would raise the discount rate.
 Dovish policies would lower the discount rate.